After an action-packed week in Diani Beach, I was wondering if visiting Uganda was even worth the long bus trip.

 A brief history of Ziwa Rhino Sanctuary

-Rhinos vanished from Uganda as a result of the war.
+Rhinos vanished from Uganda as a result of the Bush War in the eighties.
 The sanctuary’s mission since its opening in 2005 has to repopulate the country’s national parks with these mighty animals.
 Many of the rhinos that live in the sanctuary were donated by zoos from abroad and some were bred inside the sanctuary.
 Today, there are 22 rhinos in the sanctuary – the only ones that exist in Uganda.

 When I arrived at the sanctuary, I was the only person around aside from the team and a newly-arrived wildlife researcher from Scotland.